rishikesanr/Sports-Prediction-Analytics/README.md

 Model 4 - Fine tuning open LLMs (llama2 etc) for sentiment analysis

+Model 5 - Using Retrieval-augmented generation (RAG) with LLMs for sentiment analysis

 A microservices approch to be followed for the prodcut implementation.